nickgreenquist/blog/_posts/2024-02-04-two-tower-deep-learning-movie-recommender-system.md

 Next, let's shrink down how many movies we care about.

 > NOTE: This is just for memory reasons.
-Google colab only gives you 12GB of RAM, so I can't train on all movies.
-However, it can often be helpful even in the real world to not even bother training with items/movies you have that barely have any interactions.
+Google colab only gives you 12GB of RAM, so I can't createa embeddings and feature vectors for all 50k+ movies.

 ```python
 # let's only work with movies with enough ratings.